Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 - The number of spikes on the barbed wire can represent the number of years spent behind bars.

 - One of barbed wire's more common associations is with the Crown of Thorns, the crown Jesus wore when he was crucified.
 A barbed wire tattoo can allude to the same meanings, and this tattoo might represent Jesus, Christianity, hope, or faith.
-Some people may consider the barbed wire tattoo as a Christian tattoo, but most would get a Crown of Thorns tattoo rather then barbed wire to symbolize their faith.
+Some people may consider barbed wire as a Christian tattoo, but most would get a Crown of Thorns tattoo rather than barbed wire to symbolize their faith.

 Barbed Wire Tattoo Meanings and Symbolism

 Barbed wire can represent positive and negative attributes as a tattoo.
 Here are a few associations:

 - Strength and Power

 - Incarceration, Limits, or Boundaries